 Have you ever looked at your husky and wondered what he’s trying to tell you?
-As our canine companions can’t speak our language, they are constantly giving us non-verbal clues into their feelings and thoughts.
+Although your husky can’t exactly speak to you, he’s actually giving you non-verbal cues all the time through body language.

 If you want to know exactly what your husky is thinking or trying to tell you then you just need to understand the basics.
 This article will run through classic husky body language signs and what they mean.
 This is definitely worth your time!